practicalli/clojure/docs/install/clojure-cli.md

 `rlwrap` is available with most Linux systems.
 Look for  install instructions by searching for rlwrap in a web browser or build from source from the [:globe_with_meridians: rlwrap GitHub repository](https://github.com/hanslub42/rlwrap).

 !!!
 HINT "Use Rebel Readline for a rich terminal UI experience"
-    [:fontawesome-solid-book-open: rebel readline](/clojure/clojure-cli/repl/) provides a auto-completion, documentation, signature help and multi-line editing all within a terminal UI, providing a much richer experience than the `clj` wrapper and `rlwrap`.
+    [:fontawesome-solid-book-open: rebel readline](/clojure/clojure-cli/repl/) is an advanced readline tool providing auto-completion, documentation, signature help and multi-line editing, all within a terminal UI

+    Rebel is a much richer experience than the `clj` wrapper with `rlwrap`.
+Rebel should not be used with `clj`.

     Rebel Readline is part of the [Practicalli Clojure CLI config](#practicalli-clojure-cli-config).